dicksontan/Brat_annotation_tool/README.md

 docker cp c5a09d229264:bratdata/mt_samples/brat_annotations ./desktop/brat_extracted
 ```

-For extracting only annotated files, create a folder called annotated inside brat_extracted.
+For extracting selected files (e.g. only those that you reviewed/did manual labelling), create a folder called "annotated" inside brat_extracted.
 Note down the index which you want to extract (e.g. 0043,0173).
 Then enter into terminal:

 ```
 list=(0043 0173)